 During the period which this report covers Elizabeth Walters stepped down as an IP, a position she had served on between September 2019 until August 2023.
 The Standards Committee has previously expressed its gratitude for her service to the Council.
-The current Independent Persons are Asif Iqbal and Shajad Shajad Shaja
+The current Independent Persons are Asif Iqbal and Shajad Hussain who were appointed in September 2019.

-Required by law the Council's Independent Persons are appointed by the full Council following a recommendation from the General Purposes Committee who have responsilibility for overseeing the recruitment process including holding interviews with applicants.
+As required by law the Council's Independent Persons are appointed by the full Council following a recommendation from the General Purposes Committee who have responsilibility for overseeing the recruitment process including holding interviews with applicants.